Arduino - OLED

 How To Use OLED with Arduino

 - On Arduino IDE, Go to Tools Manage Libraries

 - Search “SSD1306”, then find the SSD1306 library by Adafruit

 - Click Install button to install the library.

-- You will be ased for intall some other library dependancies
+- You will be asked for intalling some other library dependencies

-- Click Install All button to install all library dependancies.
+- Click Install All button to install all library dependencies.